The ultimate guide to process factory performance

 The Structural Differences

-At the macro level there are 5 main differences between the process industry and the car and parts manufacturing and assembly industry that effect the way an improvement methodology should be designed and implemented (see 7 fundamental differences between food & beverage factories and car factories for a more detailed comparison);
+At the macro level there are 5 structural differences between the process industry and the car and parts manufacturing and assembly industry that effect the way an improvement platform should be designed and implemented (see Step 2 – 7 fundamental differences between process factories and car factories for a more detailed comparison);

-- Operator interaction – Operators in the parts manufacturing and assembly industry interact with the product on a much more intimate level.
+4. Operator interaction – Operators in the parts manufacturing and assembly industry interact with the product on a much more intimate level.
 Product quality and production capacity are influenced more by their training and the way they manage their resources.
 They are more craftsmen than observers.Operators in the process industry have a very limited ability to interact with the product.
-While they can influence the performance of machinery using their knowledge, their role is more observer than craftsman.
+While they can influence the performance of machinery using their knowledge, their role is more observer than craftsman (see graphic below).

-The Big 3 improvement programs; Lean, 6 Sigma, and Theory of Constraints are applicable to the process industry with some modification and nurturing.
+The Big 4 improvement programs; Lean, 6 Sigma, Theory of Constraints and Total Productive Maintenance are applicable to the process industry with some modification and nurturing.

-See these articles for more information on the applicability of the tools from each program;
+See these articles for more information on the applicability of each improvement system to the process industry and how each one must be modified:

 - Lean tools and their applicability to the process industry